-One reason why I created this guide is because I saw how many other websites list different guitar amp settings or presets.
+One reason why I created this guide is that I saw how many websites list different guitar amp settings or presets.
 You will see a lot of websites list guitar amp presets like:

 METAL: Drive 10, Bass 10, Mid 1, Treble 7, Vol 8

 BLUES: Drive 3, Bass 2, Mid 5, Treble 2, Vol 6

 ROCK: Drive 7, Bass 5, Mid 7, Treble 7, Vol 7

 The major problem with guitar amp presets is that every guitar amp is different so the presets are useless.
 If you lined up 10 different guitar amps and set them all with the exact same preset, each one would still sound completely different.

 Read the comments on those websites and you will see countless people complaining that they followed the advice and it didn’t give them the tone they wanted.

 Even if you have the same amp as the person making the recommendations, your guitar and pedals will change your results.

 The goal of this guide is to teach you to use your ears and figure out the right preset for any situation on your own.
 If you follow the advice in this guide you will never need to look up another guitar amp settings preset again.